dmweis/dmweis.github.io/_drafts/Masters.md

 ### Choice of platform

-CHoice of platform was an importatnt step of this project.
+CHoice of platform was an important step of this project.
 THe original intention was to use the Anymal robot by ETH Zurich.
-This prooved to be inconvinient and quite limiting which forced the project to use a different paltform.
+This proved to be inconvinient and quite limiting which forced the project to use a different platform.

 Instead this project use a self developed hexapod robot called Hopper.